-September 30, 2020
+September 30,

+2020

-Accrued legal fees \$ 142
+\$ 142

-Accrued other 6
+6

 \$ 148

+¢ -

 5. Agreements with Arena Pharmaceuticals, Inc.

 The Company entered into a license agreement (License Agreement), a services agreement (Services Agreement), and a royalty purchase agreement (Royalty Purchase Agreement) in October 2020 with Arena.
 The following section summarizes these related party agreements.